 How so?
 Read on…

-Let’s take a look at some examples of social engineering, and how these attacks may present.
+Let’s take a look at some social engineering tactics.
 Understanding what social engineering attacks may look like will help you to recognise and identify such attacks.
 As a result, you’re less likely to fall victim to an attack.

 Spear Phishing